ZYX2222/hERG_binding_regressor/README.md

 ## Main

 ### Data
-   hERG_R_13818.csv: hERG dataset with 13818 SMILES and pIC50 values;
+   hERG_R_13818.csv: hERG dataset with 13818 SMILES and pIC50 values, which is used to develop XGBoost-CECFP model;

-   hERG_R_13890.csv: hERG dataset with 13890 SMILES, pIC50 values, and two source informantion;
+   hERG_R_13890.csv: hERG dataset with 13890 SMILES, pIC50 values, and two source informantion, which is used to develop XGBoost-CECFP-S model;

-   hERG_R_6952.csv: hERG dataset with 6952 SMILES and pIC50 values from ChEMBL;
+   hERG_R_6952.csv: hERG dataset with 6952 SMILES and pIC50 values from ChEMBL, which is used to develop XGBoost-CECFP-C model;

    CECFP.zip: Unzip to get counted_ECFP fingerprints of chemicals in above 3 csv files.